arpradio/dandelion-lite/scripts/sql/rpc/readme.md

 The sql files in this directory are processed and applied to PostgresDB **recursively and in order**.

 This is done by `scripts/lib/install_postgres.sh`, which can be executed manually from `scripts/koios-lite.sh` on `Setup->Initialize Postgres` or from cron automatically.
+In both ways the script will be executed inside `postgress` container (PostgresDB service)

+Running the `install_postgres.sh` script outside `postgress` container won't work.
+This is why to allow these replacements to take place, you must pass the target env-vars to the `postgress` environment variables in `docker-compose.yml`.

 ## Rules